cdaringe/rad/README.md

 - stop using `make` and `bash`.  use a modern syntax and a real scripting language
   - `<ref to why bash is not fit for general purpose scripting>`
 - no DSL. your **build is code**--tasks are POJOs with a verified interface
 - debuggable. :bug: halt the runtime, inspect your data, tasks, or even _rad_ itself
 - beautiful.
 - take it anywhere.
   - osx, linux, windows!
     - help us support other architectures
 - no dependencies.
-  - e.g. you don't need bash, or java, this lib, that lib, etc.  we bundle everything we need.
+  - e.g. you don't need bash, or java, this lib, that lib, etc.  we bundle everything we need, courtesy of `deno bundle`!
-- adds `node_modules/.bin/` to your PATH, so you can run node bins easily

-## the future

-currently this tool uses/embeds nodejs for a runtime and js as the scripting language.  this is great!  however, it does make for a fat executable.  long term we want to migrate to smaller binary, convert the engine to Rust (safe, fast, on-the-metal), and embed a smaller scripting language.
-ATM, we are looking at Juila for that replacement.
-Julia is "nearly as fast as C", small, and gives developers a proper language to script build tasks with (read: not bash, & embeddable).
-Julia debugging support, or any common, embeddable scripting language for that matter, is not nearly as stable & easy as node.
-Therefore, we will stick with node until further notice!